thanatar/MinoanSealsDemoApp/README.md

 The path to this txt file is fed as input to the `main_App` function and the stencil parts of the linear spiral and circle involute prototypes that best fit the data points of the `mat_file` are determined.

 The output file is a `mat` file that contains the following variables:\
-'Kappa' - the array of Archimedes' constants for which the datapoints fit to them.\
+>`1`'Kappa' - the array of Archimedes' constants for which the datapoints fit to them.\
-'analysis' - the resolution of the DataPoints and the seal under study.\
+>`2`'analysis' - the resolution of the DataPoints and the seal under study.\
-"kommatiLS" - an array that consist of a struct with the fields:\
+>`3`"kommatiLS" - an array that consist of a struct with the fields:\
             kommatiLS.min_mean - the minimum overall distance in mm\
             kommatiLS.min_max - the maximum distance in mm\
             kommatiLS.ls - k of the model linear spiral, in cm\